What to expect

 What do the colours mean?

-Each problem is set in one colour and each colour represents a particular difficulty level or grade.
+Each individual climb is referred to as a problem.
+Each problem is set using holds of a single colour.
+The colour of the hold represents the difficulty level or 'grade'.
 There are boards at each centre which explain which colours relate to which grade so you can easily identify problems for your skill level.

 How dangerous is bouldering?